-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 33.c Sexual Harassment Non-physical and unwelcome sexual advances, lewd gestures or verbal conduct, or communication of a sexual nature; requests for sexual favors; gender-based harassment that creates an intimidating, hostile, or offensive educational or work environment.
-Behaviors that implicate Title IX regulations (as implemented) will be managed as discussed in www.atlantapublicschools.us/titleix.
-Contact the Discipline Office, Safety and Security and the Associate Superintendent.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S33.c Sexual Harrassment Unwelcome sexual advances, lewd gestures or verbal conduct, or communication of a sexual nature: requests for sexual favors; gender-based harassment that oreales an intimidating, hostile, or oftensive deucational or work environment.
+Behaviors that implicate Title IX regulations (as implmented) will be managed as discussed in www.atlantapublicschools.us/titleix Contact the Discipline Office, Safety and Security and the Associate Superintendent.
 Level 3 Discipline and Hearing Referral must be sought for multiple offenses within one semester.
 Level 3 Discipline may be applicable at the first offense in some circumstances.
-Examples of Sexual harassment may include, but are not limited to, the following: Verbal harassment or abuse; Subtle pressure for sexual activity; Unwelcome or inappropriate sexually-motivated or intentional touching of intimate body parts; Offensive or unwelcome sexual advances or propositions; Graphic or degrading verbal comments about an individual or their physical attributes; Conditioning the provision of an aid, benefit, or service on participation in unwelcome sexual conduct; Display of sexually suggestive objects, pictures, cards, or letters; Lewd or suggestive comments or gestures; Off-color language or jokes of a sexual nature; Demanding sexual favors accompanied by implied or overt threats concerning an individual's employment or educational status; Demanding sexual favors accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or student's educational status; Sexual violence, a physical act of aggression that includes a sexual act or purpose.
-33.c.2 Four to five days ISS OR one to three days OSS 33.c.3 Four to 10 days OSS
+Examples of Sexual Harassment may include, but are not limited to, the following: Verbal harassment or abuse; Pressure for sexual activity; Unwelcome or inappropriate sexually- motivated or intentional touching of intimate body parts; Offensive or unwelcome sexual advances or propositions; Graphic or degrading verbal comments about an individual or their physical attributes; Conditioning the provision of an aid, benefit, or service on participation in unwelcome sexual conduct.
+Display of sexually suggestive objects, pictures, cards, or letters; Lewd or suggestive comments or gestures; Offi-color language or jokes of a sexual nature; Demanding sexual favors accompanied by implied or overt threats concernign an individual's employment or educational status; Demanding sexual favors accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or student's educational status; Sexual violence, a physical act of aggression that includes a sexual act or purpose. \$33.c.2 4 to 5 Days ISS OR 1 to 3 Days OSS 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.